snowdimon/IPIS/README.md

 2. Check the [Stack Guide](docs/stack_guide.md) for detailed patch donning / updating
 3. See [technical integration](docs/rfid_spec.md) for RFID and NORAD
-4. Explore the [design kit](assets/) to make your own patches
-5. Quick Start for Beginners (docs/quickstart.md) – make your first IPIS patch in 5 minutes.
+4. Explore the [design kit](assets/) to make your own patches 5.[Quick Start for Beginners](docs/quickstart.md) – make your first IPIS patch in 5 minutes.

 The system is **open** – you can adopt, modify, and pilot it.
 Feedback and contributions are welcome.